mps118/design-project-green/README.md

     <tr rowspan="5">
         <td colspan="5"><ol>
   <li>
-    Prototype completion by <time datetime="2023-12-15">12/15/2023</time>, featuring basic functionalities and interfaces.
+    Prototype completion by <time datetime="2024-2-30">4/30/2024</time>, featuring basic functionalities and interfaces.
   </li>
   <li>
-    Fully functional streamlined data entry interface by <time datetime="2024-02-15">02/15/2024</time>, reducing data entry time by 25%.
+    Implement improvements to the Pet-Med Inc application by <time datetime="2024-4-24">4/14/2024</time>  to enhance the user experience, including navigation, product search, and checkout process.
   </li>
   <li>
-    At least 5 fully designed and functional report templates by <time datetime="2024-03-15">03/15/2024</time>, covering key aspects of women's issues, health, and employment.
+    A fully designed and functional report templates by <time datetime="2024-5-14">05/14/2024</time>, covering financail reports, revenue streams, profitability, and cash flow.
   </li>
   <li>
-    Development and integration of a data accessibility dashboard by <time datetime="2024-04-15">04/15/2024</time>, showcasing the 30% improvement in retrieval speed.
+    Develop a plan to expand distribution channels by <time datetime="2024-05-31">05/31/2024</time>,  to 2 new pet supply stores or retail outlets, including negotiations, logistics, and implementation strategies.

   </li>
   <li>
-    Completion and distribution of a comprehensive training manual for employees by <time datetime="2024-04-30">04/30/2024</time>, ensuring efficient use of the knowledge management system.
+    Secure media coverage and mentions in industry publications or websites by <time datetime="2024-06-10">06/10/2024</time>, to raise awareness of Pet-Med Inc products and services.
   </li>
 </ol>
 </td>